Psychology Major, B.A.

-Any major in the program with an overall grade point average of 3.3 or higher and a psychology grade point average of at least 3.5 is eligible for enrollment in the departmental senior honors program.
+Any major in the program with an overall grade point average of 3.3 or higher, a psychology grade point average of at least 3.5, and prior research experience in a faculty lab (e.g., PSYC 395) is eligible for enrollment in the departmental senior honors program.
 Each candidate for honors participates in a two-semester course sequence (PSYC 693H and PSYC 694H) and carries out independent research in an area of the student’s choice under the guidance of a psychology faculty member.
 Please see the department Web site for the application form and additional information.

 Membership in the Psychology Club is open to any interested psychology major.
 There is no minimum grade point average requirement.
 The club meets frequently to discuss psychology-related topics and learn about careers in psychology.

 The Carolina Neuroscience Club brings together students who have an interest in the brain and nervous system.
 Club members meet regularly to discuss courses, research articles, and post-college neuroscience opportunities.
 Membership is open to anyone interested in neuroscience.